gimbalabs/ex2-tokenomics-research/README.md

 # Proposal for "gimbal" token

+## Questions for Community
+- is this designed in a way that is extensible?

 ## Principles
 - the value of a gimbal is in the participation & contribution it helps to facilitate
 - no ICO / protect the value of a gimbal from speculation